-Students are expected to attend all class meetings or submit discussion board posts by the deadline.
+Students are expected to attend all class meetings.
 If you cannot attend a class for a legitimate reason please notify the instructor ahead of time.
 If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them what happened and to see if there is anything you need to do to make up your absence.
+Site-specific information discussed in class is confidential.
 (Objectives 1-4)